Testing4AI/RobOT/README.md

 gen_adv.py is to generate adversarial inputs for test selection and robustness evaluation.
 You could also use toolbox like <a href="https://github.com/cleverhans-lab/cleverhans" target="_blank">cleverhans</a> for test case generation.

-select_retrain.py is to select high-quality test cases for model retraining.
+select_retrain.py is to select valuable test cases for model retraining.

 For testing method (DeepXplore, DLFuzz, ADAPT), we use the code repository <a href="https://github.com/kupl/ADAPT" target="_blank">ADAPT</a>.